 -

-Reduced Downtime - Keep Production Running
+Reduced Downtime and Minimized Production Gaps

 Throughput and profitability depend on a consistent workflow, and downtime caused by ordering new build plates slows or even stops operations.